zeusta/Docs/extensions/Guide By Functions/Magento 2/Store Pickup.md

 ![SP](./Store%20Pickup%20Image/image026.png)

 ###	Manage Tags
 Click on **Store Pickup > Manage Tags** to access **Tag Manager**.
 This tab manages all tags that are used to filter stores.
-Click on the **Add New Tag** button to create new one.
+Click on the **Add New Tag** button to create new one.<br/>
 - **General Information**

 ![SP](./Store%20Pickup%20Image/image027.png)

-Choose a suitable Tag Name, write a description and upload Icon to make it pop out on store listing page.
+Choose a suitable Tag Name, write a description and upload Icon to make it pop out on store listing page.<br/>
 - **Stores of Tag**

 Select stores from the list to be shown up when Customers clicking on “Coffee” tab.
 Then Save Tag.